Berabjesus/Microverse-Responsive-Design-Kenny-Bereket/README.md

-# Apple-Website
+# Responsive Design
 This project's purpose is to recreate the webpage https://thenextweb.com/ focusing on its responsive design and how it handles beign loaded on different screen sizes

 ![screenshot](media/screenshot.JPG)

-This project is made to test our understanding of CSS media queries and other tools that help to achieve responsiveness
+This project is made to test our understanding of CSS media queries and other concepts that help to achieve responsiveness

 ## Built With